-As of this writing (October 2012), bicycles are not allowed on the métros (subways), except on line 1 (Vincennes – Defense) on Sundays and holidays until 4:30 PM (and never at stations Louvre–Rivoli and La Défense).
-Fortunately, RERs cover much of Paris.
+Bicycles are not allowed on the métros (subways), except on line 1 (Vincennes – Defense) on Sundays and holidays until 4:30 PM (and never at stations Louvre–Rivoli and La Défense) (accurate as of December 2012).

 For the RERs (regional express network), the situation, described in the following three paragraphs, is complicated:

 For all Ile-de-France regional trains and RER C, D, E (which are part of the train system), bike entry is permitted at any time on weekends and holidays; and on weekdays towards Paris except between 6:30 and 9:00 AM, and away from Paris except between 4:30 AND 7:00 PM.
 You can change from these lines to RER A and B (which are managed by the subway-bus system) except during both rush hour periods.

 With RER lines A and B you must put your bike in cars at the extremities of the trains, which have a bicycle pictogram.
 You can travel any time on weekends and holidays.
 On weekdays, you may not travel in either direction during any rush hour period.

 Good news!
 The RER has now opened all stations to entry and exit by bicycles, providing that you don't take your bicycle on the escalators.